boluotou1023/global-optical-kernel-moisture-dataset-gee/README.md

 The code is provided to support transparency, reproducibility, and reuse of the dataset-generation workflow.
 The associated data paper is currently being prepared for submission to *Earth System Science Data* (ESSD).

+## Code and data availability

+The Google Earth Engine processing code used to generate the global monthly optical kernel moisture dataset is archived on Zenodo: https://doi.org/10.5281/zenodo.19687889.

+The source repository is available at GitHub and corresponds to the archived software release associated with this DOI.

+The dataset itself will be archived separately in Zenodo as dataset records with dataset-specific DOI(s), which will be added here after publication.

 ---

 ## Repository structure